brennv/openshiftv3-training/beta-4-setup.md

 ### Test Your App
 Once the app is built and the route is created, you should be able to access your application.
-If your route was `upload.cloudapps.example.com` and you went to it, you'll notice that you just get the Apache "Welcome" page.
+If your route was `upload.cloudapps.paas.it` and you went to it, you'll notice that you just get the Apache "Welcome" page.
 That's because our app doesn't have an `index.html`.
 You'll need to go to:

-    upload.cloudapps.example.com/form.html
+    upload.cloudapps.paas.it/form.html

 You'll see that this is a simple file uploader app.
 Files go into a folder `/uploaded` and that folder's index can be viewed.